V3 – August 2022

-The Lab community is a network of people – innovators, intrapreneurs, influencers and other changemakers – who are working together to build a financial system that serves people and planet.
-This community is the foundational strength of the Lab: the finance system was created by people and we believe that people can change it.
+The Lab community is a network of systems-changemakers – including innovators, intrapreneurs, influencers and others – who are working together to build a financial system that serves people and planet.
+This community is the foundational strength of the Lab; the finance system was created by people and we believe that people can change it.

-The Lab community has one core requirement: that you support the Lab’s vision of a fair, democratic and responsible financial system and are committed to working towards this.
-We don’t expect all members to know exactly what their contribution is yet – the Lab community is the place to find out and find others who can make this a reality!
+The Lab community has one key requirement: that you support the Lab’s vision of a democratic, sustainable, just and resilient financial system and are committed to working towards this.
+We don’t expect all members to know exactly what their contribution is yet – the Lab community is the place to find out, and to find others who can make this a reality!

-To join the Lab’s community of practice you must agree to these guidelines and fill in this form.
+Lab community applications are currently paused while we update the community programme for 2022 and beyond.
 If you are interested in the Lab’s work but not sure if this community of practice is for you just yet, we welcome you to be part of our wider community of interest by subscribing to our newsletter, following us on Twitter or attending an event.

 Vision, values and culture

-The Lab’s vision is a financial system that serves people and planet – one that’s’ democratic, responsible and fair.
+The Lab’s vision is a financial system that serves people and planet – one that’s democratic, sustainable, just and resilient.

 Ways of working

-To build a culture which is democratic, responsible and fair, we ask community members to follow three principles which govern our ways of working: collaboration, action learning and empowerment.
+To build a culture which is democratic, sustainable, just and resilient, we ask community members to follow three principles which govern our ways of working:

-Collaboration: the community is first and foremost a place for collaboration, where we work together to increase our collective power and impact.
-We facilitate community members to collaborate with each other to achieve our shared vision and we ask all community members to contribute their skills and knowledge, while also listening and being open to the insights and expertise of others.
+The community is first and foremost a place for collaboration, where we work together to increase our collective power and impact.
+We facilitate community members to collaborate with each other to achieve our shared vision and we ask all community members to contribute their skills and knowledge, while also acting with humility, listening and being open to the insights and expertise of others.

-Empowerment: the community is a safe and participatory space where people can be their full human selves.
+The community is a participatory space where everyone can be their full human selves.
 Community members are all responsible for creating this space, practising peer-empowerment, and for treating each other with love and care.
 In particular, community members act in solidarity with those marginalised by the financial system.

-Equality, diversity and inclusion are central to the Lab’s work and community.
+Diversity, inclusion, equity and justice are central to the Lab’s work and community.
 Effective systems change relies on a diversity of perspectives and an inclusive approach to interacting with community members and other partners.